 CPA funds are the most important source of funding for the Affordable Housing Trust.
 Similar to last year, as part of the FY21 Budget, the City committed to 25% of budgeted building permit revenue (\$4,998,630) in capital funding to the Affordable Housing Trust.
 In addition, in FY21, \$10 million of property tax revenue will be used to provide funding to the Affordable Housing Trust.
 This totals \$14,998,630 in the FY21 Capital Budget to directly support the development and preservation of affordable housing.
 These funds will supplement FY21 Community Preservation Act (CPA) funds as well as federal funding.
-Through these combined sources, if 80% of CPA funds are allocated to the Affordable Housing Trust in FY21 the City will reach its goal of doubling the amount of funds dedicated to creating and preserving affordable housing to \$27,254,630 from FY19 (\$13,626,000) within 3-5 years.
+Through these combined sources, if 80% of CPA funds are allocated to the Affordable Housing Trust in FY21 the City will reach its goal of doubling the amount of funds dedicated to creating and preserving affordable housing to \$27,254,630 from FY19 (\$13,626,000) within 2 years, which is earlier than the 3-5 years that was anticipated.